HMS New Zealand (1911): 1913 circumnavigation of the world

 In 1912 it was agreed that the ship would visit its donor country as a 'thank you' for funding its construction, with a basic nine month long itinerary developed in the last months of 1912.
 To facilitate the flag-waving cruise New Zealand was temporary detached from the 1st Battlecruiser Squadron on 20 January 1913 for the duration of the voyage with Halsey having independent command.
 The initial date of departure progressively moved backward into 1913 with the ship finally departing the Royal Navy dockyard at Devonport on 28 January for Portsmouth which it reached two days later.
 On 3 February, 300 expatriate New Zealanders organized by Sir Thomas Mackenzie (New Zealand's High Commissioner to the United Kingdom) visited the ship at which he unveiled the battlecruiser's coat of arms (which had been gifted by the country's expatriate community in the United Kingdom).
 This was followed by a visit by King George V accompanied by Winston Churchill and James Allen (New Zealand's Minister of Finance and Defence) and other high–ranking officials on 5 February 1913.

-As soon as the King's party had departed New Zealand took on coal before departing Portsmouth on 6 February.
-There were stops at St Vincent, Ascension Island, Cape Town, Simon's Town and Durban in South Africa and then at Melbourne in Australia before New Zealand reached Wellington, New Zealand, on 12 April.
-This was the start of an event that gripped the country as thousands of New Zealanders came to catch a sight of and where possible visit “our Dreadnought”.
-For the ship's crew this meant having to attend a constant parade of events and festivities.
-After an 11-day stay in the capital New Zealand proceeded up the east coast of the North Island to visit Napier, Gisborne and Auckland, before streaming south to visit Lyttelton, Akaroa, where she exercised with HMS Pyramus before continuing on to Timaru, Otago Harbour, Bluff, Milford Sound, Greymouth, Westport, Nelson, Picton, before stopping again at Wellington.
-From there she proceeded up the West Coast of the North Island visiting Wanganui, Russell and back to Auckland which was reached on 21 June.
+As soon as the King's party had departed, New Zealand took on coal before leaving Portsmouth on 6 February.